terraref/traitvis-webapp/README.md

       - '5432:5432'
 ```

+Note: If you are already running Postgres, it is likely that port 5432 is being used on your computer.
+In this case, you can assign another number such as 5433.
-Note: If port 5432 is being used on your computer, you can use any other number.
-Just make sure to change the first number in the pairing to the number you choose.
+Just make sure to change the first number in the pairing to the number you choose, e.g. 5433:5432 means you are mapping your computer's port 5433 to the Docker container's Postgres port 5432.

 Initialize the database: